 All of our NEOs have executed an intellectual property and non-disclosure agreement.
 This agreement requires the NEO to hold all "confidential information" in trust for us and prohibits the NEO from using or disclosing such confidential information except as necessary in the regular course of our business or as otherwise required by law.
-In connection with the special cash awards described above, all of our NEOs (other than Mr. Messina) agreed to (i) certain non-compete covenants during their term of employment and (ii) certain covenants relating to the non-solicitation of employees and non-interference with business relationships until September 10, 2023 (whether or not employed by the Company during such period).
+In connection with the special cash awards granted in 2020, all of our NEOs (other than Mr. Messina, who was not provided such an award) agreed to (i) certain non-compete covenants during their term of employment and (ii) certain covenants relating to the non-solicitation of employees and non-interference with business relationships until September 10, 2023 (whether or not employed by the Company during such period).
 From time to time, we enter into separation agreements with executive officers that contain non-competition and non-solicitation provisions.
 In addition, certain of our equity award agreements contain provisions that provide that post-retirement vesting or exercise of the award, as applicable, is dependent on compliance with certain covenants.